 As a pro-life advocate I would do for her what God requires that we do for all people, go to God in prayer and advocate for her healing spiritually and emotionally with the hope that she will live a life not bound by guilt but would embrace the love of a God who still believes she was created with great purpose and unlimited potential.

 Rev. Romal J. Tune is the Founder & Executive Director of Faith for Change, a coalition of religious institutions united by a desire to improve academic outcomes for underperforming public school students.
-He is the author of the forthcoming book, God’s Graffiti: God’s Word Written on Your Life due out June 1, 2013.
+He is the author of God’s Graffiti: Inspiring Stories for Teens.